Human Composting as a New Death Care Alternative (Updated 2025)

 But, in reality, would improved logistics and availability of natural burial grounds not also provide a solution for expanding eco-burial?

-More green cemeteries are emerging across the U.S., and even traditional cemeteries adding a designated green section to cater to this demand.
-With so much rural greenspace across the states and a network of funeral homes and transportation services, can a simple ‘natural organic reduction’ not be offered as an option within a reasonable distance from urban areas?
+With so much rural green space across the states and a network of funeral homes and transportation services, can a simple ‘natural organic reduction’ not be offered as an option within a reasonable distance from urban areas?

 It will be an interesting disposition development to follow.
 I am pretty certain that we will witness a cultural shift towards greener death care alternatives.
-But I think I would opt for my remains to naturally decompose in a conservation area and return to the earth in eternity.
-Rather than a quick reduction in a steel vat to produce a bucket of soil.
+But I think I would opt for my remains to naturally decompose in a conservation area and return to the earth in eternity rather than a quick reduction in a steel vat to produce a bucket of soil.